 Always check the expiry date of all adrenaline auto injectors.
 Please read the manufacturers instructions for storage advice.
-The auto injector may have a viewing window to check the contents are clear and colourless.
+Jext® has a viewing window to check the contents are clear and colourless.
 If your auto injectors are out of date or the contents are discoloured, you can get new ones from your GP.
 However, in an emergency, treatment using an expired auto injector, as long as the contents are NOT discoloured, is better than no treatment.